idast3/noroff-react-content/lessons/lesson1.md

 ![App Structure](/images/1-app-structure.png)

-### Eslint
+### ESlint

-`create-react app` has included [ESlint](https://create-react-app.dev/docs/setting-up-your-editor) for us.
+`create-react-app` has included [ESlint](https://create-react-app.dev/docs/setting-up-your-editor) for us.
 This will give us feedback on our code in the browser console, the terminal/command line where we started the app, or directly in our editor if we install a plugin.
 If you are using VSCode you can install its [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 _Always_ check the ESlint output if you run into any errors.